T

 INFORSE supports sustainable use of renewable energy, also in transport.
 As part of that biofuels must be sustainable, and INFORSE-Europe have proposed sustainability criteria (pdf file 128 kB), but the simple application of sustainability criteria is not enough to guarantee sustainability of production, partly because of lack of efficient implementation, partly because of other land-use changes caused by introduction of biofuels.
 This is why INFORSE-Europe in addition have decided to call for a moratorium as described above.

-Biofuels - EU Policy and Directives
+Past EU Policy and Directives on Biofuels

 In 2003, the EU countries agreed two directives to increase the use of renewable energy in transport to an indicative target (reference value) of 5.75% by 2010.
 An interim target (reference value) of 2% in 2005 was not met; but the directive and policies have lead to large increases in use of liquid biofuels in transport, and with the current development it is possible, though not certain, that the 2010 target will be met.
 The vast majority of policies and support have been directed towards liquid biofuels for cars as a partly replacement of petrol and diesel.
 In a few countries biogas is also introduced in transport, e.g. in Sweden.
 Use of renewable electricity, that could replace normal electricity in trains and trams, have received less attention.